Leila Lopes (actress)

-Leila Lopes (19 November 1959 – 3 December 2009) was a Brazilian actress, model, journalist, porn star and television presenter, known for her appearance in TV Globo telenovelas and later for entering the pornographic film industry.
+Leila Lopes (19 November 1959 – 3 December 2009) was a Brazilian actress, journalist and television presenter, known for her appearance in TV Globo telenovelas and later for entering the pornographic film industry.

 Early life

 Born Leila Gomes Lopes in São Leopoldo, Rio Grande do Sul, Brazil, she was the daughter of Reúcio Lopes, a teacher from Esteio, and Natália Gomes Lopes.
 She lived in Esteio with her parents until she became famous in 1990 when she became a journalist for the television channel Rede Globo.

-She appeared twice in Playboy magazine, the first time in March 1997 and also in May 2008 after appearing in a pornographic film for the Brasileirinhas studio.
+She appeared twice in the Brazilian issue of Playboy magazine, in March 1997 and May 2008, after appearing in a pornographic film for the Brasileirinhas studio.

 Her last work had been as a presenter of the television program, Entre 4 Paredes com Leila Lopes.
 She also appeared on JustTV, Calcinha Justa, and Sexprivé.

 Death

-Lopes was found dead in her home early on 3 December 2009.
+Lopes was found dead in her apartment in Morumbi, São Paulo, in the early hours of 3 December 2009.
 It was subsequently confirmed that she had committed suicide by ingesting rat poison.
-She was buried in the family vault, at Dois de Novembro Cemetery, in Esteio, state of Rio Grande do Sul.
+She was buried in the family vault, at Dois de Novembro Cemetery, in Esteio, Rio Grande do Sul.